-Sato walked over to the counter and pulled out a rather thick stack of papers.
+Walking over to the counter, Sato pulled out a rather thick stack of papers.
 "Here, I'll trade you."

 She handed the sheaf of forms to Kohinata and picked up the neko's lead.
 "If you would please fill these out, Kohinata-san, while I get Onodera-chan situated."

-Because An had been too young to legally own a neko, the Onodera's papers had been put in her parents' name.
+Because she had been too young to legally own a neko, Onodera's papers had been put in her parents' name.
 So, despite the subterfuge, everything Kohinata was doing was technically legal.

 "Here, you'll need to take off your street clothes and put these on."

-"All the pets wear them, so that potential customers can see better what they are buying."
+"You can change here."
+Seeing the look of consternation on the neko's face she supplied, "All adoptable pets wear them, so that potential customers can see better what they are buying."
 Sato nodded over to Yokozawa, who somehow even managed to make the scant garb he sported look threatening.

-"I'll call the man I know who has been looking for something like you," Sato said to Onodera as she took off his lead.
-She closed and locked the kennel door behind him.
-"If you're lucky, you won't even be here that long," she offered as comfort.
+"I'll call the man I know who has been looking for something like you."
+Sato took off the Onodera's lead, then closed and locked the kennel door.
+"If you're lucky, you won't even be here that long."

 The Onodera said nothing, he just looked down at the small pile of fabric in his hands and then moved over into a corner and began loosening his tie.
 His ears were limp now after all their furious action earlier and his tail held no life at all.